dfederlein/Tower-OpenVPN/INSTRUCTIONS.md

 Also, you can change $1 from 'add' to 'del' and test that you can remove the host from the $HOSTCONFIG as well.

 NOTE: "del" will not delete from Ansible Tower, only from the flat file $HOSTCONFIG command line ansible sees.
-I'm working on that command and will add to the script soon.
+I'm working on the command to delete from Tower and will add to the script soon.

 ALSO NOTE:  This script does not have a lockfile functionality yet.
 Multiple clients connecting at the same time might very well step on each other's writes of the file.